goldenscale/GS_GithubMirror/README.md

 ## LLVM

-- [JonathanSalwan/Tigress_protection](https://github.com/JonathanSalwan/Tigress_protection) - Playing with the Tigress binary protection.
-Break some of its protections and solve some of its challenges.
+- [JonathanSalwan/Tigress_protection](https://github.com/JonathanSalwan/Tigress_protection) - Playing with the Tigress software protection.
+Break some of its protections and solve their reverse engineering challenges.
 Automatic deobfuscation using symbolic execution, taint analysis and LLVM.

 ## LiveScript